orianna-zzo/dockerfile-repo/alpine-bash-docker/README.md

 Alpine docker image using bash instead of ash.

 ### Get the image
-You can get the image from [Docker Hub](https://hub.docker.com/r/orianna/alpine-bash/) or you can build it with Dockerfile
+You can get the image from the [Docker Hub](https://hub.docker.com/r/orianna/alpine-bash/) or you can build it with the Dockerfile

 #### From Docker Hub

-You can pull the image from [Docker Hub](https://hub.docker.com/r/orianna/alpine-bash/)
+You can pull the image from the [Docker Hub](https://hub.docker.com/r/orianna/alpine-bash/)

 ```shell
 $ docker pull orianna/alpine-bash